What does the STP mean for your area?

 - Elimination of the projected 2020/21 deficit of £596 million

-- Shift of services from a hospital to a community setting
+- A shift of services from a hospital to a community setting

-- Create an accountable care organisation by 2019
+- To create an accountable care organisation by 2019

 The STP is short on details of how exactly the deficit is going to be eliminated.